 We’re going to be brutally honest and say that the chances are, given the circumstances, we would be opting for the 1JZ on this occasion.

-The RB25DET would require quite a substantial chunk of cash being thrown at it before it can achieve the same figures as the 1JZ is capable of if you’re looking at big power since the 1JZ has often been seen reliably running 600hp+ on stock internals.
+The RB25DET would require quite a substantial chunk of cash being thrown at it before it can achieve similar figures as the 1JZ is capable of if you’re looking at considerable power since the 1JZ has often been seen reliably running 600 hp+ on stock internals.

 Like for like, the 1JZ, from our experiences, would also win the reliability argument overall.

-With that being said, both are fantastic engines, and if you have the chance to get your hands on either one, you certainly won’t be disappointed!
+That said, both are excellent engines and if you can get your hands on either one, you certainly won’t be disappointed!